Best Android phones under $200 in 2023

 At under $200, it’s uncommon to get a phone that isn’t made of plastic.
 There’s just no way around this as it’s a huge cost-saving measure most manufacturers take.
 Otherwise, you’ll be spending more for an expensive phone body and the company will have to cut back elsewhere.

 Those security updates are what you should actually pay attention to, and that’s why Samsung got the pick of the litter in this category.
-Samsung’s promised four years of security updates for the Galaxy A13 is double that of any other manufacturer on this page.
+Samsung’s promised four years of security updates for the Galaxy A15 is double that of any other manufacturer on this page.
 While lower-power processors don’t always hold up well for that long, it’s great to know that your phone won’t be vulnerable to cyber-attacks or malware for as long as you own the phone.

 Should you choose a SIM-free or contract phone?

 At under $200, many phones offer the easy option to choose between buying them outright — also known as SIM-free since they don’t come with a carrier’s SIM card — or just adding them to your phone plan as part of your monthly bill.
-While many phones on this list won’t cost anything at all from great wireless carriers like T-Mobile, it might be worth just buying them outright for a number of reasons.
+While many phones on this list won’t cost anything at all from great wireless carriers such as T-Mobile, it might be worth just buying them outright for a number of reasons.

 Second is the fact that putting a sub-$200 phone on a contract means you’re stuck with it for 24 months until the contract is up.
-While your carrier might offer a way to pay it off early, it’s likely for a higher price than it would have cost to purchase outright from Amazon or Best Buy.
+While your carrier might offer a way to pay it off early, it’s likely for a higher price than it would have cost to buy it outright from Amazon or Best Buy.

 Third is the fact that most sub-$200 phones tend to get a bit slow over a 24-month period, and that’s assuming you purchased the phone right when it came out.
-Case in point, if you were to choose the older Moto G Play (2021) right now, you would be using a phone that’s already over 2 years old, meaning it’s probably not going to be nice to use for all that much longer, much less 24 months from now.
+Case in point, if you were to choose the older Moto G Play right now, you would be using a phone that’s already over two years old, meaning it’s probably not going to be nice to use for all that much longer, much less 24 months from now.

 Are Android phones under $200 any good?